Harry Grant (footballer): Playing career

 In March 2013, Grant was loaned out to Gillingham, where he made his debut for the club on 27 April 2013.
 He played 70 minutes in their title-winning game against Burton Albion at the Pirelli Stadium.

 Grant was then loaned out to Maidenhead United, where he made a promising start by scoring the winning goal on his debut in the fourth round of the 2013–14 FA Trophy.
 He ended his loan spell with a return of twelve goals in 37 appearances, which helped the team avoid relegation.

-Grant then moved on to play for Bromley in the 2014-15 season, where he made 21 appearances.
+Grant then moved on to play for Bromley in the 2014–15 season, where he made 21 appearances.
 He was then loaned out to Farnborough for the remainder of the season, where he scored 10 goals in 32 appearances.

 Grant went on to play for Hayes & Yeading United and Chippenham Town before joining Thatcham Town.
 As well as securing victory in the 2017-18 FA Vase at Wembley Stadium, Grant played a key role in Thatcham Town's win of the 2017–18 Hellenic Football League in the same season.

 In June 2022, Grant signed for Ascot United.
 He was a key figure during a historic campaign in which the club secured the 2022–23 Combined Counties Football League title with a record 102 points and triumphed in the 2022–23 FA Vase at Wembley Stadium.
 Grant captained the team to a fourth-place finish in the 2024–25 Isthmian League South Central Division, the club's highest ever league position, qualifying for the play-offs, where they were defeated by Hanworth Villa.
 Grant departed the club in the summer of 2025 following the exit of manager Jamie Tompkins.

+In December 2025, Grant returned to Hayes & Yeading United for a third spell, reuniting with former manager Jamie Tompkins.